 Since you guys know I like to veganize my baking, I couldn’t help but throw together a vegan version of my very popular Green Monster muffins, which are inspired by Green Monster smoothies!
 Read on for my Vegan Green Monster Muffins Recipe.

 - Be sure to check out the regular Green Monster muffin recipe by clicking here – there are tips on how to properly measure/prepare the spinach, etc.

-- This batter is thicker than the regular version – it’s ok – it will bake up just fine, though it may need slightly less time than the regular version
+- The batter for this Vegan Green Monster Muffins Recipe is thicker than the regular version – it’s ok – it will bake up just fine, though it may need slightly less time than the regular version

 There are many ways to veganize baked goods, but I decided to use coconut milk based yogurt.
 Unfortunately, for 12 muffins, you only need a 1/4 cup.
 Why is this unfortunate?
 Well, I like to cook and bake efficiently, and since coconut milk based yogurt is typically sold in 6 ounce containers, it would be more efficient to use the whole container – not just 1/4 cup worth of it.
 I’ll probably play with the recipe a bit to see if I can fix this. 🙂

 On the bright side, I was pleased with how much the texture of the vegan version of my muffins resembled the regular kind.
 They puffed up so nicely and had a great muffin texture.
 Yay!

 Vegan Green Monster Muffins